TomerGeva/CommDspy/README.md

 Developed by: Tomer Geva

 ## Information of the package functions:
+### get_polynomial
+Function receives the PRBS type enumeration (detailed below) and returns the commonly used generating polymonial coefficients for the PRBS pattern
+### get_levels
+Function receives the constellation enumeration (detailed below) and returns the levels in the constellation.
+The function containg a "full_scale" flag.
+In case this flag is True, the levels are scaled such that random data which is coded to this constellation will have mean power of 1 (0 [dB])
+### power
+Function receives a signal, returns the mean power of the signal
+### rms
+Function receives a signal, returns the RMS of the signal
+### buffer
+Function receives a signal and breaks is into overlapping parts.
+Function is inputted with:
+* signal - Input numpy array vector to be buffered
+* length - The length of the chunks to be returned, should be a non-zero integer
+* overlap=0 - The number of overlapping symbols in the signal between each rows.
+Default is 0, i.e. no overlap. for values larger than 0, there will be overlap and for values smaller than 0 the following row will skip the respective number of symbols
+* delay=0 - The number of zero padding to perform over the beginning of the signal
+* clip=False - If False, padding the end of the signal with zeros such that the last row will have "length" length.
+If True, clips the data to match the length "length"

+Function returns a 2D numpy array with "length" length rows.
 ### prbs_gen
 Function receives polynomial coefficients and an initial seed, creates binary PRBS sequences of the requested length .
 The function is inputted with:
 * poly_coeff - a coefficent vector for the generating polynomial of the PRBS pattern